yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 - Each field can be left empty or as default.

 Click the title or authors field to open a popup.
-Enter the title and author(s), then click the [Apply] button.
+Enter the title and author(s), then click the [OK] button.

 ![title](./images/resized/01_Records_N150_BookDetailToEditTitle.png)